 If you’re constantly on the go and a meal-replacement is often the easiest option, look for something that doesn’t have a long list of artificial and harmful ingredients.
 Try one of these alternatives:

 - Homemade Green Smoothie – Keep a homemade green smoothie handy.
 You’ll be getting your fill of antioxidant-rich fruits and veggies without any artificial ingredients.

 - Pureed Healthy Soups – To get your share of fiber, veggies and herbs, try a healthy soup.
 It’s filling, easy to digest and it can be frozen for future use.

-- Plant-Based Protein Powder – If you want to drink a shake for protein, stick to a plant-based powder made from pea protein or hemp protein.
-Make sure it’s free of GMO’s and other harmful ingredients.
+- Plant-Based Protein Powder – If you want to drink a shake for protein, stick to a plant-based powder.
+For example, you might try pea protein or hemp protein.
+However, make sure it’s free of GMO’s and other harmful ingredients.